nat-418/knock/README.md

 # Knock 🚪
+![Semantic Versioning 2.0.0]
+![Conventional Commits 1.0.0]

- `knock` is a simple network reachability tester.
-I made knock because I found myself using `telnet` to test if I could successfully connect to remote databases, webservers, and the like fairly often and realized that I don't actually need all of the features and historical baggage of that software: I just want to know if I can get from point A to B.
+ `knock` is a simple, command-line network reachability tester.
+I made `knock` because I found myself using `telnet` to test if I could successfully connect to remote databases, webservers, and the like fairly often and realized that I don't actually need all of the features and historical baggage of that
- `knock` is designed around this use-case.
+ software: I just want to know if I can get from point A to B. `knock` is designed around this use-case.
 Other tools like `ncat` do more and better, but they also bring needless complexity to this task.

 ## Installation